y2kstack/gavlaaaaaaaa.github.io/_posts/2015-4-14-Pentaho-Transformations-Overview.md

 6. Each step has a set of features that define its functionality.

 ## Hops
-A **Hop** defines that data flow between two steps and is represented by an arrow.
+A **Hop** defines the data flow between two steps and is represented by an arrow.

 A hop can take many forms such as: